-When you snort tramadol while you’re drinking or taking other drugs that suppress breathing and heart rate (such as opiate pain relievers methadone or heroin), the risk of central nervous system depression increases — as does the risk of accidental death.
+When you snort tramadol while you’re drinking or taking other drugs that suppress breathing and heart rate (such as opioid pain relievers like methadone or opiates like heroin), the risk of central nervous system depression increases—as does the risk of accidental death.

 Tramadol and Serotonin Syndrome

-A 2010 study of tramadol overdose published in Clinical Toxicology indicates that 1.2 percent of all poisoning episodes in 2006 to 2007 were related to tramadol.1 Taking too much of this drug can result in what’s known as serotonin syndrome – a severe drug reaction that can occur when you take medications that alter the brain’s production of the neurotransmitter serotonin.
-Dangerous side effects of serotonin syndrome may include:
+A 2010 study of tramadol overdose published in Clinical Toxicology indicates that 1.2 percent of all poisoning episodes in 2006 to 2007 were related to tramadol.7 Taking too much of this drug can result in what’s known as serotonin syndrome—a severe drug reaction that can occur when you take medications that alter the brain’s production of the neurotransmitter serotonin.
+Dangerous side effects of serotonin syndrome may include:7

 - Accelerated heart rate.